eduvpn/documentation/LOGGING.md

 {{EVENT_TYPE}} {{USER_ID}} ({{PROFILE_ID}}) [{{IP_FOUR}},{{IP_SIX}}]
 ```

-**NOTE**: starting from vpn-server-api >= 2.2.12 there is flexibility in the
-way the log is written.
-A template can be configured.
-The default is the format
+There is flexibility in the way the log is written.
+A template can be
-shown above.
-This version also adds the ability to log the "originating IP" of
+configured.
+The default is the format shown above.
+This version also adds the
-the VPN client.
+ability to log the "originating IP" of the VPN client.

-You can set the `connectionLogFormat` in `/etc/vpn-server-api/config.php` to
+You can set the `connectionLogFormat` in `/etc/vpn-user-portal/config.php` to
 a string that is used as a template for generating the log lines.
 You can
 customize this and use the following "variables" that are replaced before
 writing the log line: